BeehiveNGO/Beehive/beehive.ngo/README.md

 ## Notes

-- The URL Beehive.ngo is currently being redirected to About.beehive.ngo
+- The URL Beehive.ngo is currently being used as a landing page for about.beehive.ngo ([website files]())
 - While Beta.beehive.ngo is being built, we're using this folder to experiment with building a React version

 ##Auxiliary Resources